Aosotsi/OEISA007063/README.md

 ## Problem Statement: The Kimberling Shuffle

-On February 1991, the mathematician Clark Kimberling proposed an intuitively "simple"/straightforward problem in *CRUX MATHEMATICORUM Volume 17, #2*.
+On February 1991, the mathematician Clark Kimberling proposed an intuitvely "simple"/straightforward problem in *CRUX MATHEMATICORUM Volume 17, #2*.
 It involved a pseudo-random process of generating an infinite array of numbers.

 You start with the sequence of positive integers `S₁ = (1, 2, 3, ...)`.